-Financial support for this work was provided by NSERC.
-The software discussed in this paper was built on top of the DANCE framework, developed by Victor Ng-Thow-Hing and Petros Faloutsos.
-We would like to thank the anonymous reviewers for their comments.
+DANCE framework, developed by Victor Ng-Thow-Hing and Petros Faloutsos.
+We would like to thank the anonymous reviewers.
 In particular, reviewer two provided useful pointers into the psychology literature.

 Appendix: Lower Body IK Algorithm

 Once again, the input to the lower body algorithm is the location of each foot, desired knee angles, balance adjustments to the root ankle from the balance routine, and desired pelvis X, Y and Z orientations.
 The goal is to calculate the left and right hip locations and all the angles in the lower body.